-The Town of Sudbury is located within Middlesex County and has a population of over 17,000, according to the 2010 census.
 The Town of Sudbury is located within the Concord River watershed and has four primary tributaries, Hop Brook, Pantry Brook, Sudbury River, and Unnamed Tributary MA82A-17, that flow through the community before discharging into the Sudbury River.
 Sudbury is bordered to the east by the Sudbury River, which discharges into the Assabet River.
 Sudbury also has several ponds, including Willis Pond, used by the community for fishing and boating.
 There are no public water supply watersheds within the Town of Sudbury.

-Sudbury Department of Public Works maintains over 50 miles of drainage pipe, thousands of drainage structures and discharges of stormwater to the environment in hundreds of locations.
+Sudbury Department of Public Works maintains over 50 miles of drainage pipe, thousands of drainage structures, and discharges of stormwater to the environment in hundreds of locations.
 Sudbury continues to strive at making improvements to its stormwater management program every year to protect its water resources.